 - If you’re struggling, tell someone you trust – this could be family, friends or a health professional.
 You may have to try more than one person.

-- Don’t be afraid to ask your Doctor (GP or obstetrician), midwife or health visitor about getting the right sort of help, from medication to counselling, help bonding with your baby, breastfeeding support or help relaxing and sleeping.
+- Don’t be afraid to ask your doctor (GP, paediatrician or obstetrician), midwife or health visitor about getting the right help, including information on medication, counselling, bonding with your baby, breastfeeding support or strategies to aid relaxation and improving sleep.

 - Join a support group to connect with other parents – see list of organisations on this page

 How to start a conversation

 It can be difficult to know how to raise the subject of how you’re feeling even if someone asks.